bparanj/hivegrid.dev/README.md

 See update_fail2ban_email.md in iac/ansible folder.
 [PENDING]

+Parallel processing is enabled in Ansible for speedup.
+See packer/ansible.cfg for the configuration of Ansible.

+### Directory Structure

+The ansible folder has directories for deploy and maintain.
+The playbooks at the ansible folder level are used for creating a custom image.
+Playbooks that are run for deploying Rails app are inside the deploy folder.
+The maintain folder is for database backup, CRON job setup or anything that is done as part of maintaining the production server.

+You need to provide your IP and PEM file location in ansible/inventory.ini file to use the playbooks inside deploy or maintain folders.

 ## Testing

 The image is tested using Goss.
 The tests folder contains the tests.
 Test results are exposed as a JSON endpoint.
 It can be accessed only within the EC2 instance.
 SSH into your EC2 instance and run: